-Marshak, a native of Long Island, New York, grew up on rock ‘n’ roll music in a home full of musicians.
-Passing guitarists inspired his playing, and in high school he honed his chops with three well-respected teachers: Joseph “Joey” Casciano, Mike Orioles and Richard Rabatin.
-They all inspired in him a lifelong commitment to his craft, while Rabatin in particular turned him on to the contemporary jazz and blues guitar sounds of Larry Carlton, George Benson and Robben Ford.
+Marshak grew up in Long Island, NY, and was first captured by the sounds of rock and roll and the blues, digging on the likes of BB King, Jimi Hendrix, Albert Collins, James Brown and Joe Satriani.
+In high school, he honed his chips with three well-respected teachers: Joseph “Joey” Casciano, Mike Orioles and Richard Rabatin.
+They all inspired in him a lifelong commitment to his craft, while Rabatin in particular turned him on to the contemporary jazz and blues guitar sounds of Carlton, Benson and Ford.
 While attending college at SUNY Geneseo, Matt had the opportunity to play with a blues and R&B group, as well as connecting and improvising with straight-ahead jazz saxophonist Joseph Yoon.
 Once out of college, Marshak performed a variety of musical styles with New York’s top original bands and artists, even drawing praise from Deep Purple’s legendary guitarist Ritchie Blackmore.